felixheck/bissle/README.md

 ## Introduction

-This [hapi.js](https://github.com/hapijs/hapi) plugin enables an additional reply interface to paginate a response in a RESTful and [HAL](https://tools.ietf.org/html/draft-kelly-json-hal-06) compliant manner.
+This [hapi.js](https://github.com/hapijs/hapi) plugin enables an additional [response toolkit](https://hapi.dev/api/?v=18.4.0#response-toolkit) interface to paginate a response in a RESTful and [HAL](https://tools.ietf.org/html/draft-kelly-json-hal-06) compliant manner.
 So the plugin accordingly splices the initial response; extends it with meta information about the count of entries per page, the total count and the current page; adds a link map for HALicious navigation and appends the corresponding `Link` header.
 It is not a middleware-like plugin, so you are allowed to control the usage explicitly by yourself.
 Because of this, it works perfectly in combination with HAL plugins like [halacious](https://github.com/bleupen/halacious), as it is shown in the [example](#example) below.

 The modules [`standard`](https://standardjs.com/) and [`ava`](https://github.com/avajs) are used to grant a high quality implementation.